Community Right to Bid

 When a listed asset is to be sold, incorporated local community groups will have a chance to make a bid and buy it on the open market.

-We’ve also produced some guidance (PDF 232.9KB) to help you:
+We’ve also produced some guidance to help you.

-How do we nominate an asset of community value?
+How to nominate an asset of community value

-You can complete a simple online nomination form (link opens in new window).
 To help you, there are notes on completing the nomination form linked to the form.
 You will need to upload supporting documentation to the form.

-Our Community Right to Bid for Assets of Community Value Guidance (PDF 232.9KB) will also give you some helpful hints and tips.
+Our Community Right to Bid for Assets of Community Value Guidance will also give you some helpful hints and tips.

-We have also developed a simple Community Right to Bid leaflet (PDF 498KB) to help you through the process.
+We have also developed a simple Community Right to Bid leaflet to help you through the process.

 Celebrate your building